Skip to main content

 New Cold Wars: A Conversation with David Sanger

-Join us for a conversation with award-winning journalist David Sanger on his new book, "New Cold Wars," and the struggle between the US, Russia, and China for global influence.
+Award-winning journalist David Sanger shared insights from his new book, "New Cold Wars," and discussed the struggle between the US, Russia, and China for global influence with Council CEO Ivo Daalder.

 World Health Day: Migration, Climate Change, and Global Health